For female patients:

 How should this medicine be used?

-Bosentan comes as a tablet to take by mouth.
-It is usually taken with or without food twice a day in the morning and evening.
-To help you remember to take bosentan, take it at around the same times every day.
+The combination of diclofenac and misoprostol comes as a tablet to take by mouth.
+It is usually taken with food two to four times a day.
+To help you remember to take diclofenac and misoprostol, take it at around the same times every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
-Take bosentan exactly as directed.
+Take diclofenac and misoprostol combination exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Other uses for this medicine